-And don’t be surprised if this smart cat breed learns how to operate the light switches to make you get you up in the middle of the night for a snack.
+And don’t be surprised if this smart cat breed learns how to operate the light switches to get you up in the middle of the night for a snack.

-Still, some people consider Bengal cats dangerous, and the breed is banned in some USA states.
-So, check the regulation before you attempt to adopt this smart cat.
+Still, some people consider Bengal cats dangerous, and the breed is banned in some US states.
+So, check the regulations before you attempt to adopt this smart cat.

 #8 Havana Brown

 Havana Brown is a mix between a Siamese carrying the chocolate gene and a black shorthaired cat.
 It has a complicated history, and it almost disappeared back in the 1920s.